Rutba/Olfactory_mood_analysis/README.md

 ✔ What chemical patterns produce certain perceptions

-Then it compares a patient's responses to these predicted patterns.

-If their ratings don’t match the expected perception, this can signal:
+This learning can be used to compare a patient's responses to these predicted patterns.If their ratings don’t match the expected perception, this can signal:

 * early neurological decline